Tseipii89/ShakkiTekoaly-TIRALAB-Alkukesa2020/documentation/Weekly_report_4.md

 ## Problems
-* The implementation of MIN-MAx was harder that I suspected
+* The implementation of MIN-MAx was harder that I suspected.
+I'm not sure if the object-oriented approach was right on this task

 ## Questions
-* I'm not sure if there is any bugs on the MIN-MAX, but the bot makes sometimes stupid moves in my opinion (but the MIN-MAX actually goes only 2 steps forward, so it might be that it is just not enought at the moment)
+* Should I continue with object-oriented approach?
+I only have the alpha-beta pruning left for this algorithm.
+The bugs are very hard to find.
+I think I have been too lazy with the testing part.

 ## Next week
+* Alpha-beta pruning done